ethicsai/ethical-smart-grid/Readme.md

 "correctness" of an agent's action, with respect to these moral values.
 Agents receive rewards as feedback that guide them towards a better behaviour.

+## Installation

+You may install **Ethical Smart Grid** through:

+- [PyPi], using `pip install ethical-smart-grid` (latest stable version);
+- pip and GitHub, using `pip install git+https://github.com/ethicsai/ethical-smart-grid.git` (you may specify the version at the end of the URL);
+- GitHub, using `git clone https://github.com/ethicsai/ethical-smart-grid`
+  (development version, not stable).

+If you also wish to use argumentation-based reward functions, please install [AJAR] through `pip install git+https://github.com/ethicsai/ajar.git@v1.0.0`, or `pip install -r requirements.txt` if you cloned this repository.

 ## Quick usage

-Clone this repository, open a Python shell (3.7+), and execute the following
+After installing, open a Python shell (3.7+), and execute the following
 instructions:

 ```python